 Perhaps no gadget from the 1970s is as endearing as Mr. Microphone, a toy that let you broadcast your voice from any nearby radio.
 Of course, what we remember most is that goofy commercial featuring a tagline that just about every person in America can still quote decades later.
 Now, that’s some effective advertising.

 By the 1970s, Ronco was selling a long list of gadgets, from a device that scrambled eggs within its shell, to a machine that allowed you to cover your clothing in decorative rhinestones, not to mention the infamous Ginsu knives.
 The company also released dozens of record albums in the decade, offering collections of top music hits, much like their competitor, K-tel.

 For anyone who ever dreamed of hearing their voice on-air, Mr. Microphone put that power in their hands, allowing them to sing along with their favorite music or serve as an amateur disc jockey.

 That commercial, one of the most fondly remembered of the decade, featured a convertible filled with teenagers driving down the road.
 When one of the passengers (presumably) spots an object of his desire walking alongside, he grabs his trusty Mr. Microphone and utters those unforgettable words, “Hey good lookin’, We’ll be back to pick you up later!”

 Thanks to that highly-effective bit of advertising, millions of these electronic devices were ordered at the end of the decade, and well into the next, making Mr. Microphone one of the most successful gadgets ever sold on television.

 Were you the proud owner of a Mr. Microphone?
 (It’s okay, you can admit it; we’re all friends here!)
 Did you immediately hook it up and proudly proclaim, “Hey good lookin’, we’ll be back to pick you up later” to anyone in the vicinity?
-We would love to hear all of your recollections of this memorable gadget in our comments section below, as we pay tribute to this endearing product of the 70s.
+I would love to hear all of your recollections of this memorable gadget in our comments section below, as we pay tribute to this endearing product of the 70s.